determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/install-on-kubernetes.rst

 Version Configuration
 =====================

-To configure which version of Determined will be installed by the Helm chart, users should modify ``appVersion`` in ``Chart.yaml``.
-Users can specify a release version (e.g., ``0.13.0``) or specify any commit hash from the `upstream Determined repo <https://github.com/determined-ai/determined>`_ (e.g., ``b13461ed06f2fad339e179af8028d4575db71a81``).
-Users are strongly encouraged to use a released version.
+To configure which version of Determined will be installed by the Helm chart, change ``appVersion`` in ``Chart.yaml``.
+You can specify a release version (e.g., ``0.13.0``) or specify any commit hash from the `upstream Determined repo <https://github.com/determined-ai/determined>`_ (e.g., ``b13461ed06f2fad339e179af8028d4575db71a81``).
+You are strongly encouraged to use a released version.

 Resource configuration (GPU-based setups)
 =========================================

-For GPU-based configurations, users are required to specify the number of GPUs on each node (for GPU-enabled nodes only).
+For GPU-based configurations, you must specify the number of GPUs on each node (for GPU-enabled nodes only).
 This is done by setting ``maxSlotsPerPod`` in ``values.yaml``.
 Determined uses this information when scheduling multi-GPU tasks.
 Each multi-GPU (distributed training) task will be scheduled as a set of ``slotsPerTask / maxSlotsPerPod`` separate pods, with each pod